alaffin12/stackedit/Caught by Stradh.md

 If the players seek the Fortune Teller/Vistani Elder One of Life she will peer into their future:
 * The party are, like the Vistani, not true prisoners of Ravenloft and the Dark Powers.
 They are not part of it's endless cycle of forgotten hopes and shattered dreams.
 Stradh keeps them here though, which is not much different
 * The knowledge the party seeks is forbidden to the Vistani, part of their pact with Stradh.
 It lies away to the south, in a place that is older than Stradh.
-He went there one time - that is how he became ruler of the land, how he became imprisoned.
-But I do not know more.
-However the path is straight - if that is your destination
+He went there one time - that is how he became ruler of the land, how he became imprisoned here.
+The Vistani do not know more of their path,

 One of Life